 (3) A person required to give reasonable help under subsection (2)(e) must comply with the requirement, unless the person has a reasonable excuse.

-Penalty: a fine of $12 000 or imprisonment for one year.
+Penalty for this subsection: a fine of $2 000.

 (4) If the help is required to be given to an inspector by —